Unexpected Countries Where You Can Live Your Best International Life

 This colorful nation of Aztec and Inca Empires, gleaming white beaches, volcanoes, jungle, and fantastic food seems to grab the headlines for all the wrong reasons.
 But according to the latest Internations survey, it is also home to the happiest expats in the world.

-Ranking number one out of 68 countries for happiness, according to expats, Mexico also offers great value as the Cost of Living in Mexico is low, and the country has the friendliest population in the world.
+Ranking number one out of 68 countries for happiness, according to expats, life in Mexico also offers great value as the Cost of Living in Mexico is low, and the country has the friendliest population in the world.
 Many of those surveyed (two out of five) are retired and moved in search of a better quality of life, while four in five say they found the local culture easy to get used to and more than half commented on the friendliness of locals, particularly to foreign visitors.

 Why Foreigners Choose to Live in New Zealand

 Tempted by childhoods watching sunny soap operas like Neighbours and Home & Away, plenty of Britons choose to head Down Under for quality of life and a great climate.
 But Australia’s modest neighbor New Zealand is also a fantastic place for expats, promising great healthcare and education as well as a tolerant society and a great work-life balance.